shawnmckinney/py-fortress-sample/README.md

 3. Change folder to where the sample program is:
     ```
-    cd ldap
+    cd pyfortresssample/ldap
     ```
-    _you should now be here: py-fortress-sample/pyfortresssample/ldap_
+    _you should now be here: [py-fortress-sample/pyfortresssample/ldap](pyfortresssample/ldap)_

 4. Run the test program:
     ```